usrbinr/motherduck/docs/articles/How-to-connect-to-motherduck.md

 >   it is only available on your computer
 >
 > - Motherduck is a cloud based deployment of duckdb which means you can
->   save your data in the cloud or access it locally
+>   save your data in the cloud and access your data from any computer
 >
 > - Most core functions in this package work for both motherduck or
 >   duckdb database
 >
 > - It is more of a question if you want you data to be access only
 >   locally on your computer or if you want to be able to access it
->   remotely via the cloud
+>   remotely via the cloud and benefit from cloud based resources (eg.
+>   scale, computer, permissions, etc)

 ``` r
 con_md <- connect_to_motherduck("MOTHERDUCK_TOKEN")